-Whenever a request starts, the package will automatically generate a trace id.
-This trace id will be used in a spans you start with Measure::start($name)
+Whenever a request gets processed, the package will automatically generate and keep track of a trace ID.
+This trace ID will be used in spans you start with Measure::start($name)

 .

-When that request dispatched a queued job, the package will make sure that any spans you start within that queued job will use the same trace id.
+When that request dispatches a queued job, the package will make sure that any spans you start within that queued job will also use that same trace ID.
+This way, reporting tools like Jaeger are able to combine all spans for a trace by looking at the trace ID.

 As a package user, you don't have to think about this at all.
 Just perform measurements with Measure::start()

-and the package will take care the expected traces and spans are sent.
+.
+The package will take care of sending the expected traces and spans.

 ##Configuring which jobs are trace aware

-By default, all jobs will have the same trace id as the request (or parent job) that dispatch them.
+By default, all jobs will be trace aware, and thus use the same trace ID as the request (or parent job) that dispatched them.
+In the config/open-telemetry.php

 If you don't want a job to be aware of the trace id of the request or parent job that dispatched the job, set the queue.all_jobs_are_trace_aware_by_default